schlan/java-censor/README.md

 ### Android

 Java Censor is also applicable to Android projects.
-The needed steps are very similar to the ones above.
+The installation steps are very similar to the ones above.
 This is how a configuration can look like:

 ```gradle